CodeYourFuture/wordpress-module/README.md

 # wordpress-module
-An extra module about Wordpress for CYF graduates
+An extra module about WordPress for CYF graduates